benjypng/logseq-powerblocks-plugin/README.md

 - `<%INPUT:How are you feeling today?%>`
   When including this syntax in a block, there will be an input where the placeholder will appear in the prompt.
 After submitting it, the values will be added to your template.

+- `<%RANDOMTAG:quotes%>`
+  Use this syntax to get a random block that is tagged.
+In the above example, it will return a random block that is tagged with "quotes", or belongs to a page called "quotes".

 # Credits